aldec/TySOM-QEMU/README.md

 4. Running co-simulation

+NOTE:   Make sure if simulation library for Riviera-Pro simulator is ready to use.
+If not please rebuild library under Vivado with Riviera-Pro.
+        check if link to library for simulation is correst set as below:
+        /riviera/sim_top_compile.do
+        set XILINX_LIB_PATH "$env(RIVIERA_PATH)/Xilinx_lib"

 `./run_example_cosim.sh`
 - The QEMU process should appear in a new terminal window, and in the meantime, the co-simulation in Riviera should begin.